sdave777/Internet-of-Things_IDS_Data/README.md

 ## Findings so far

-There appears to be a correlation between protocol and malicious activity.
+There appears to be a strong correlation between protocol and malicious activity, moderate correlation with protocol and originating ip address.

+There are 21220 malicious attempts using the TCP protocol, and only 2 using the UDP protocol.
+This may be due to the common use of the protocol, or to available tools that tend to prefer TCP over UDP, I will research this further (I should already know this...)